rockettheme/docs/Docs/wordpress/plugins/roksprocket/strips_mode.md

 3. The **Status** option allows you to determine the current publishing status of the module.
 An unpublished widget will still appear on the backend for administrators, but will not appear on the live site.

 4. The **Access** option gives you the ability to determine which user group will be able to see the widget on the frontend.
-Someone logged in as a registered user may be able to see a widget set at that level while random visitors don't see it.
+Someone logged in as a registered user may be able to see a widget set at that level while random visitors do not see it.

 5. The **Filtered post List** gives you access to item-specific settings including:
     * **Title** - Allows you to override the post title in the module.
 The post title will be used if this is left at *Default*.